Classifications of $\ell$-Zero-Sumfree Sets: Main Results and Conjectures

 We note that these two families are not the only parameters $n$ and $\ell$ which yield a disjoint union of simplices; for instance, $\Delta_{12,9}$ is the disjoint union of a 5-simplex and a 2-simplex.
 It may be interesting to seek a complete classification of the parameters $n$ and $\ell$ which exhibit this phenomenon.

-We also note that in the Theorem \ref{total-primepowers}, $n-\ell=1$.
+We also note that in \textbf{Theorem \ref{total-primepowers}}, $n-\ell=1$.
 In all the explicit calculations we were able to carry out, we observed that $\Delta_{n,\ell}$ is somehow ``simpler'' when $n-\ell$ is small.
-In particular, the facets for such complexes seem to be determined by elementary number-theoretic conditions.
 The last theorem may be interpreted as some further evidence for this observation.

-\begin{restatable}{theorem}{armslegs} Consider $\Gamma_s = \Delta_{2p,2p-s}$ for prime $p\neq 2$ and positive integer $s\leq 2p$.
-Let $\mathcal A_s$ be the subspace arrangement associated to $\Gamma_s$. \begin{enumerate}[(a)] \item \begin{itemize} \item $\Gamma_2$ is a disjoint union of the $p-1$ edges $\{i_1,i_2\}$ for which $i_1\equiv{i_2}\not\equiv{0}\bmod{p}$. \item The facets of $\Gamma_1$ are the facets of $\Gamma_2$ together with $\{1,3,5,...,2p-1\}$. \item If $p\geq 5$, the facets of $\Gamma_3$ are the facets of $\Gamma_1$ together with the $p-1$ edges $\{i_1,i_2\}$ for which $i_1$ is odd, $i_2\neq 0$ is even, and $i_2\equiv-2i_1\bmod{2p}$. \end{itemize}
+\begin{restatable}{theorem}{armslegs} Consider $\Gamma_s = \Delta_{2p,2p-s}$ for prime $p\neq 2$ and positive integer $s\in\{1,2,3\}$.
+Let $\mathcal A_s$ be the subspace arrangement associated to $\Gamma_s$. \begin{enumerate}[(a)] \item \begin{itemize} \item $\Gamma_2$ is a disjoint union of the $p-1$ edges $\{i_1,i_2\}$ for which $i_1\equiv{i_2}\not\equiv{0}\bmod{p}$. \item The facets of $\Gamma_1$ are the facets of $\Gamma_2$ together with $\{1,3,5,...,2p-1\}$. \item If $p\geq 5$, the facets of $\Gamma_3$ are the facets of $\Gamma_1$ together with the $p-1$ edges $\{i,j\}$ for which $i$ is odd, $j\neq 0$ is even, and $j\equiv-2i\bmod{2p}$. \end{itemize}

 \item $\mathcal L(\mathcal A_s)$ is a graded poset.
 In particular, $\mathcal L(\mathcal A_2)$ is of rank $2$; and $\mathcal L(\mathcal A_1)$ and $\mathcal L(\mathcal A_3)$ are each of rank $3$.

 \item The characteristic polynomial of $\mathcal A_s$ is